robertoteixeira-dev/today-weather/README.md

 <br>
 </h1>

-<p align="center">This project is a Weather App with API developed with React.JS</p>
+<p align="center">This project is a Weather App developed with React JS.
+I used the OpenWeather API to get the necessary data</p>

 <div align="center" >
   <img src='./gifs/Weather.gif' alt="portfolio" height="425">